PokemonAutomation/Microcontroller/Wiki/Programs/PokemonSV/EggCombined.md

 ### Party Setup

+1. Your party consists of 2 Pokemon that can breed.
-1. If you have a cloned rider, place it in your 2nd party slot.
+2. If you have a cloned rider, place it in your 2nd party slot.

 ### Box Setup